linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements ...

+### 30.05.2023
+- Topic: Safety with Toolkit
+- Directory: /posts/2023/May/30
+- Description: ``` 🔒 Safety first! 🔐🚫 Unveil the true security of a website with our 🛠️Toolkit 🛡️.
+Whether you're about to open a link or visit a new website, our toolkit will assist you in identifying potential dangers such as phishing attempts. 😊🔍 Try it now: https://toolkit.ga 😎👉 #Safety #WebsiteSecurity #Phishing #Toolkit ```

 ### 29.05.2023
 - Topic: Safe Browsing API
 - Directory: /posts/2023/May/29